-4.1 Noncooperative Migration
+4.1 Asynchronous Migration

-"Noncooperative migration" is migration without awareness by the migrant.
+"Asynchronous migration" is migration without awareness by the migrant.
 The migration in MOBA does not need any cooperation of the migrant program.
-Cooperative migration is invoked by the migrant program itself.
-This kind of migration is suitable for some applications (e.g., describing mobile agents) but not for other applications.
-Dynamic load balancing and saving running states for fault tolerance are two applications that need noncooperative migration.
+In contrast to it, synchronous migration is invoked by the migrant program itself.
+This is suitable for some applications (e.g., describing mobile agents) but not for other applications.
+Dynamic load balancing and saving running states for fault tolerance are two applications that need asynchronous migration.